TapiocaFox/Daijishou/docs/daijishou_player_template.md

 ```

 ### Vita3k
-Daijishō Player Template can probably also be used to solve the PS Vita3k issues.
+Daijishō Player Template can possiblly be used to solve the PS Vita3k issues.
+With below settings.

 Am Start Arguments: